yunfan/punyforth/README.md

         print: '/ by zero'                   \ print exception in case of zero division 2drop                                \ drop q d
       endof
-      throw                                  \ rethrow if it wasn't EZERODIV, or there were no exception (code=0) endcase ;
+      throw                                  \ rethrow if it wasn't EZERODIV, or there was no exception (code=0) endcase ;
 ```